swcarpentry/shell-novice/episodes/03-create.md

 > In what order does `ls -R -t` display things?
 > > ## Solution
 > > The command `ls -R -t` displays the directories recursively in
-> > alphabetical order at each level, but the files in each directory
+> > chronological order at each level, and the files in each directory
 > > are displayed chronologically.
 > {: .solution}
 {: .challenge}